Sexual Assault Center in Alexandria looking for Hotline Advocate Volunteer

 Become a Volunteer!

-The City of Alexandria’s Sexual Assault Center is recruiting volunteer advocates for their Fall class of 2020.
+The City of Alexandria’s Sexual Assault Center is recruiting volunteer advocates.

 Volunteers are an integral part of the Sexual Assault Center.
 After a comprehensive training course, volunteers may become client advocates.
 Must pass a criminal background check and sex offender registry check.